storyblok/storyblok-php-client/README.md

 ### Access to the Responses Headers

-When you perform a request to Content Delivery API, you can access to the headers of the HTTP response.
+When you perform a request to Content Delivery API, you can access the headers of the HTTP response.
-For example after you call the `getStories()` method (for retrieving a list of stories) you can access to the HTTP response headers via `getHeaders()` method:
+For example, after you call the `getStories()` method (for retrieving a list of stories) you can access to the HTTP response headers via `getHeaders()` method:
 ```php
 $client = new \Storyblok\Client('your-storyblok-private-token');
 $result = $client->getStories();